 For instance, if the commission income portion of the borrower’s pay is $84,000 over a 2 year period, then the monthly figured used would be $3500 per month.
 Although, if the borrower reports unreimbursed employee expenses, it will reduce the income.

 Example Calculation for 2 Years of Commission Income with Unreimbursed Expenses

 - $84,000 / 24 months = $3500 income per month

 - Unreimbursed Employee Expenses = $2000 per month

 - $3500 Income – $2000 Expenses = $1500 per month of allowed commission income on the application

 But, what if you don’t have 2 years of history?
 FHA and a Conventional loan will potentially allow a borrower to have commission income verified for a minimum of 12 months.
-This can make a huge difference compared to waiting 2 years!
+Therefore, it is possible to buy a home with only 1 year of commissioned income!
 The calculation would be done basically the same as the 2 year calculation except we would only average over the shorter period.

 Example Calculation for 1 Year of Commission Income with Unreimbursed Expenses: